watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Developer edition.md

    cat Dockerfile
    ```

-   Notice that the content-web Dockerfile build stage includes additional tools to install bower packages in addition to the npm packages.
+   Notice that the content-web Dockerfile build stage includes additional tools
+   to a front end Angular application in addition to installing npm packages.

 7. Type the following command to create a Docker image for the web application.